 - Netduino can measure a voltage signal from

 3.3Vusing the onboard Analog to Digital Converter (ADC) and reports that voltage as a digital value from

 - Complex circuits can be understood by considering them as collection of smaller circuits and analyzing the smaller sub-circuits.

 - Datasheets are published for nearly every component and contain important information about how they work, how they should be wired up, etc.

-- Soldering is the process of melting solder to make permanently connections.
+- Soldering is the process of melting solder to make permanent connections.

-- There are lots of different software applications to help design and analyze circuits.
-Some of the most common and accessible apps are Fritzing, iCircuit, Eagle CAD and KiCad.
+- There are many software applications to help design and analyze circuits.
+Some of the most common and accessible apps are Fritzing, iCircuit, Eagle CAD, and KiCad.